Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ## Row Level Locking

-Duration: 10 Minutes
+Duration: 5

-locking hybrid tables unlike standard tables uses row level locking for update operations.
-Row Level locking allows for concurrent updates on independent records.
+Locking hybrid tables, unlike standard tables, utilizes row-level locking for update operations.
+Row-level locking enables concurrent updates on independent records.
 In this step, we will test concurrent updates to different records.

 In order to test it we will run concurrent updates on two different records in the hybrid table ORDER_HEADER.
-We will use the main worksheet "Hybrid Table - QuickStart" we created in set up step and will create a new worksheet "Hybrid Table - QuickStart session 2" to simulate a new session.
+We will use the main worksheet "Hybrid Table - QuickStart" we created in Setup step and will create a new worksheet "Hybrid Table - QuickStart session 2" to simulate a new session.
 From the "Hybrid Table - QuickStart" worksheet we will start a new transaction using the [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin) statement, and run an update DML statement.
 Before running the [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit) transaction statement we will open the "Hybrid Table - QuickStart session 2" worksheet and run another update DML statement. finally we will commit the open transaction.

 ### Step 5.1 Creating a New Worksheet